 Rip View Bistro: The Queenscliff Bowling Club bistro offers classic Australian pub meals with views facing Drapers Reef and Shortland Bluff.

-Point Lonsdale:
+Dining in Point Lonsdale:

 Noble Rot Wine Bar: For a seasonal local menu and a cozy spot to eat, offering over 250 local and imported wines, this wine bar ticks all the boxes!